 Since its creation in 1964, more than two dozen Duke Engineering alumni and faculty have been elected to the National Academy of Engineering – perhaps the greatest professional honor accorded an engineer in the United States.

 Members of the National Academy of Engineering (NAE) have distinguished themselves in business and academic management, in technical positions, as university faculty, and as leaders in government and private engineering organizations.

-When a Duke Engineer is made a fellow of the academy, their name and citation are added to the Wall of Recognition in the Fitzpatrick Center – creating a permanent record of their achievement, and a source of inspiration for future generations of Duke Engineers.
+When a Duke Engineer is made a member of the academy, their name and citation are added to the Wall of Recognition in the Fitzpatrick Center – creating a permanent record of their achievement, and a source of inspiration for future generations of Duke Engineers.